Frank Lloyd Wright’s Taliesin West

 There are a number of raptors from around the world on display there, birds that for one reason or another could not be returned to the wild.
 Being able to see these magnificent birds up close was a highlight of our trip.
 The center is also home to a pair of California Condors, North America’s largest bird, that are part of the captive breeding program that has helped save the species from extinction.

-For more on Boise, a lively, surprisingly cosmopolitan city that still has a small town vibe, look for my next post, coming soon.
+For more on Boise, a lively, surprisingly cosmopolitan city that still has a small town vibe, and the other posts in this series, click on the links below:

 All photos © Alan K. Lee